Skip to main content

 This step assumes you have an app running locally (for example, on localhost:3000) with the ngrok client installed.

-• In the test edge, copy the endpoint URL.
+Copy the URL next to Forwarding.
 You use this URL to test the Wallix Trustelem authentication.

 Grant access to Wallix Trustelem users